euromoney-group-tech/Euromoney.Java.RecruitmentTest/README.md

 One of the things we do at Euromoney is publish and manage content.
 This assignment is to analyse text, detecting and filtering negative words.

-- This assignment takes between 30 minutes and an hour.
+- This assignment takes about an hour.
 - [JUnit](http://www.junit.org/) and [Mockito](http://mockito.org/), references have been added using [Maven](http://maven.apache.org/) build management software.

 ## Task requirements